Ricardo Karam: Career

-Karam conducted an interview with President Michel Aoun on the day of Lebanon’s centenary on September 1 of the year 2020– a difficult yet necessary endeavor as channels of communication between the nation and presidency had been compromised for close to a year of crisis.
-This was made clear by the downpour of questions and comments received as soon as the Presidency announced the interview, with people calling for Karam to voice their concerns and ask the questions that were on everyone’s minds after the series of crises that shook the country.
+Karam conducted an interview with President Michel Aoun on the day of Lebanon's centenary on September 1 of the year 2020– a difficult yet necessary endeavor as channels of communication between the nation and presidency had been compromised for close to a year of crisis.
+This was made clear by the downpour of questions and comments received as soon as the presidency announced the interview, with people calling for Karam to voice their concerns and ask the questions that were on everyone's minds after the series of crises that shook the country.

 At the end of 2021 and on the 100th anniversary of the founding of the Military Academy, Ricardo was asked to host the heads of the security services in a TV Special aiming to consolidate patriotism in the hearts of the youth during some of Lebanon's most difficult times.

 Spokesmanship

 Ricardo Karam regularly leads seminars and cultural, economic or media forums, both in Lebanon and abroad.
 He has been a speaker, moderator and panelist at conferences in several countries.
 He also works to support academic institutions and non-governmental organizations by putting his expertise and network at the service of their work.

-In September 2014, Karam’s son Nadim was diagnosed with leukaemia at the age of 3 without any prior symptom.
-A difficult medical and mental journey followed.
-Karam dug in his own experience to set an example of determination and family unity in the face of personal upheaval.
-Nadim’s story gained incredible media attention with messages of support and chains of prayer from across the region.
+In September 2014, Karam's son Nadim was diagnosed with leukaemia at the age of 3 without any prior symptom.

-In 2017, the Iraqi mother of two and the daughter of Karam’s close friend, Farah Jawad Kassab died in dubious circumstances during a plastic surgery procedure in Lebanon.
-Ricardo Karam took to his social media platforms after the incident, telling Farah’s story and helping it gain regional attention, thus turning it into a case of public opinion.
+In 2017, the Iraqi mother of two and the daughter of Karam's close friend, Farah Jawad Kassab died in dubious circumstances during a plastic surgery procedure in Lebanon.
+Ricardo Karam took to his social media platforms after the incident, telling Farah's story and helping it gain regional attention, thus turning it into a case of public opinion.
 He argued against misinformation and false advertisements, warning against traps and the importance of prudence when seeking proper healthcare.